menu

 This is a bit more normal looking.

 Big news on this front: I've come to a decision about the Omnath decks and names.
-The decks that run four Omanth and City of Solitude but few other creatures are 4-Color Control.
+The decks that run four Omanth and Solitude but few other creatures are 4-Color Control.
 If it has Risen Reef and noncreature spells it counts as 4-Color Elementals.
 If it has Reef, more elementals, and few non-creatures, that's Tribal Elementals.
 If there are at least three blink effects, it's 4-Color Blink.
 Of note, Blink has almost disappeared, and even then Ephemerate is gone, replaced by Touch the Spirit Realm.

 Average Power Rankings